If there is one kind of meal I never get tired of it’s definitely buddha bowls.

 Why do I love bowls so much?
 Because 1) It’s cozy and comforting.
-2) Easy to eat, you don’t need to bring table mats, skillets, spatulas, and all the other stuff on the table.
+2) Easy to eat; you don’t need to bring table mats, skillets, spatulas, and all the other stuff on the table.
 Just get your bowls and a fork!
-Plus it’s perfect to have in front of your favorite TV show.
+Plus, it’s perfect to have in front of your favorite TV show.
 And 3) It’s healthy and LOADED with different flavors and textures.

 This recipe starts with the tofu.
 You have two ways to prepare it, you can freeze it overnight and then thaw on the counter, or simply press it for 30 minutes.
-The first method yields a chewier tofu that will absorb more of the marinade, while the other yields a slightly more tender texture but don’t absorb as much flavor.
+The first method yields a chewier tofu that will absorb more of the marinade, while the other yields a slightly more tender texture but doesn’t absorb as much flavor.
 Freezing really helps the tofu get rid of excess water.
 I went with the first method, but the second one is also great if you are short on time.

 Once your tofu is ready, prepare the marinade.
-I went with something very simple, yet flavorful: hoisin sauce + soy sauce.If you have never tried Hoisin sauce, it’s a thick, dark red sauce that is sweet and a bit salty.
-It’s usually used as a dipping sauce, or to glaze meats.
+I went with something very simple yet flavorful: hoisin sauce + soy sauce.
+If you have never tried Hoisin sauce, it’s a thick, dark red sauce that is sweet and a bit salty.
+We usually use it as a dipping sauce or to glaze meats.
 It’s like the Chinese version of BBQ sauce.
 If you are wondering, it’s totally different from Sriracha which is a lot spicier and garlicky.
 You can find Hoisin sauce online, in Asian markets, or make your own.

 Let the tofu marinate for at least two hours to give it time to soak up the marinade.
 Once the tofu has marinated, heat a skillet over medium heat and cook on each side for a few minutes before pouring the remaining marinade.
 This step allows the tofu to soak up more flavor from the marinade.

-For healthy fats and added protein, I added a generous dollop of hummus in the bottom of the bowls before topping with the quinoa, avocado, sweet potatoes, and tofu.
+For healthy fats and added protein, I added a generous dollop of hummus in the bottom of the bowls before topping it with the quinoa, avocado, sweet potatoes, and tofu.
 I highly recommend you use the hummus as a dipping sauce for the tofu and sweet potatoes, so good!

 Quick note: If you love hoisin sauce as much as I do, I won’t judge if you add a drizzle of hoisin on top of everything for even more flavor.